How to Check Linux Version

 Debian GNU/Linux 9 \n \l

-hostnamectl is a command that is part of systemd and can be used to query and change the system hostname.
-The command also displays the Linux distribution and kernel version.
+hostnamectl utility is part of systemd and is used to query and change the system hostname.
+This command also displays the Linux distribution and kernel version

 Static hostname: debian9.localdomain Icon name: computer-vm Chassis: vm Machine ID: a92099e30f704d559adb18ebc12ddac4 Boot ID: 7607cbe605d44f638d6542d4c7b3878e Virtualization: qemu Operating System: Debian GNU/Linux 9 (stretch) Kernel: Linux 4.9.0-8-amd64 Architecture: x86-64

-The uname command displays several system information including the Linux kernel architecture, name version, and release.
+command displays several system information, including the Linux kernel architecture, name, version, and release.

 To find out what version of the Linux kernel is running on your system, type the following command: